Kirk Pepperdine

 Time with no Branch508756886192

-As you can see, the branchless code is faster but not by all that much.
+As can be seen, the branchless code is faster but not by all that much.
 Why?
-Modern CPUs have some form of branch prediction.
-This allows the processor to predict the most likely path thus reducing the time taken to complete a full on if-then-else block.
-Suddenly, the wind has just shifted as the benchmark now has to do things to minimize the effects of micro-optimizations on our micro-benchmark.
+Modern CPUs perform branch prediction thus reducing the time taken to complete a full on if-then-else block.
+Suddenly, the wind has just shifted and we need the benchmark to do things to minimize the effects of this micro-optimizations that can be applied to this micro-benchmark.

-The way to break predicability is to offer up a randomized set of inputs.
+The way to break predictability is to offer up a randomized set of inputs.
 Below is the refactored main function.

 int main(int argc, char **argv) {